ansible/azure-aap-deployment-driver/test/Readme.md

 The web UI te needs to have a back-end running for fetching the data.
 Easiest is to use the python script in the UI folder.

+You may need to create a virtualenv and install the needed packages from ui/requirements.txt if you don't already have them.

 In one terminal, run following commands to get a fake back-end started:

 ```sh